 Pit Bulls Blamed for Dog Attack in Cobb County

 When Atlanta animal control officers respond to the scene of a dog bite, whether it is a dog biting another dog, or a dog biting a human being, they do not have the powers to impound the animal.
-All they can do is cite the owner of the dog.
-Obviously, it's not uncommon to find victims of such dog bites become utterly frustrated at what they see as lack of punishment for the dog owner.
+All they can do is cite the owner of the dog for failing to control a vicious or dangerous animal.
+Obviously, it’s not uncommon to find victims of such dog bites become utterly frustrated at what they see as lack of punishment for the dog owner.

 Its owner is understandably heartbroken, and is shocked to learn that animal control officers don't have the powers to take away a dog that is involved in an unprovoked attack on another dog or person.